KyleAntonio/Antonio-ECEC-ECE2112-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![{33CD4E72-72F3-4F12-BF1B-CF8A5E08006B}](https://github.com/user-attachments/assets/48e5ca14-579f-4c6e-ac01-69d88a9b3d3c)

 ## Advanced Analysis
 The key and the mode of the tracks in the data set can also be examined to see which streams better on average.
 The same approach as the previous section will be used.
 However, the .pivot() attribute will be needed in order to get all the unique values and to determine the average streams for every key or mode.
 This is also repeated when comparing which artists and their inclusin in spotify playlists.
-However, solo-artists will the only ones that will be included as they are the majority in the data set with the top five most streamed songs also being written by solo-artists.
+However, solo-artists or bands will the only ones that will be included as they are the majority in the data set with the top five most streamed songs also being written by solo-artists.

 ### Results:
 Based on the output table, the most streamed songs on average are in the key of C# which has an advantage of 27 million to 51 million streams compared to E, D#, and A#.